tal-z/BetBot/README.md

 BetBot is a discord bot for keeping track of casual bets between friends within a Discord server.
 Users can place bets by providing details such as the question, expiration date, involved users, and the bet value.
-When a bet expires, the bot sends a message to a specified channel to notify the participants.
+When a bet expires, the bot sends a message to a specified channel to notify the participants so that they may settle up.

 ## Features